-If you are ever worried that your pain or injury may be more serious than it appears or initially feels, you should seek medical attention.
-If you do not believe you are facing a life threatening emergency, but are still concerned about your condition, visit an urgent care clinic or schedule an appointment with your regular physician as soon as possible.
-Even seemingly minor conditions could develop into something more serious later.
-The sooner a medical professional can diagnose your condition, the better your chances of fighting it.
+If you do not believe you are facing a life-threatening emergency, but are still concerned about your condition, visit our immediate care clinic or schedule an appointment with your physician as soon as possible.